Naukuchiatal: Sat Tal ('Seven Lakes')

+migratory birds as they stay for some time here during their migration.

 Nainital

-The most famous and busiest hill station in the Kumaon region of Uttarakhand state.
+The busiest hilll station in the Kumaon region of Uttarakhand state.
 It is situated at a distance of 33 km from Naukuchia Tal at an elevation of 1,938 m above sea level.
 Nainital is named after an eye shaped lake set amidst the mountains with thick alpine trees.

 Almora

 Almora is known for its panoramic view of the Himalayas, cultural heritage, wildlife, handicrafts and cuisine.
 It is located at a height of 5,400 ft above sea level and is spread across a 5 km ridge atop Kashaya Hill.
 It is surrounded by Pithorgarh to the east, Garhwal to the west, Bageshwar to the north and Nainital to the south.
 The landscape of Almora attracts hundreds of tourists each year.
 It is situated 72 km from Naukuchiatal.

 Ranikhet

-Ranikhet is situated 7 3 km from Naukuchia Tal set at an altitude of 1,869 m above sea level.
+Ranikhet is situated 7 3 km from Naukuchiatal at an altitude of 1,869 m above sea level.
 Ranikhet is a hill station in Almora District of Uttarakhand state and is maintained by Ranikhet Cantonment Board.
-Ranikhet is also the home for Kumaon regiment and Naga regiment of Indian Army.
+Ranikhet is also the home for the Kumaon and Naga regiments of the Indian Army.